cropgeeks/hpc-help/organizations.rst

 .. |organizations| image:: media/organizations.png

-We also welcome researchers closely linked with the above organizations, including:
+We also welcome researchers closely linked with the above organisations, including:

 - Biomathematics & Statistics Scotland (BioSS)
 - JHI-hosted Plant Sciences staff/students from the University of Dundee (UoD)